IslandViewPTA/islandview-pta-site/content/news/4-24-19-color-run-fundraiser-update.md

 So far, we've brought in a total of **$3,928** of our $13,000 goal!

 Most of that has been from online donations!
-If you haven't signed up your student for a personalized online donation page, visit our [Color Run Online Donation Signup](https://www.islandviewpta.org/colorrun/ "Color Run Online Donation Signup")page.
+If you haven't signed up your student for a personalized online donation page, visit our [Color Run Online Donation Signup](https://www.islandviewpta.org/colorrun/ "Color Run Online Donation Signup") page.

 In addition to the incredible individual prizes, [the kids have some awesome classroom prizes to earn!](https://www.islandviewpta.org/news/color-run-fundraiser-prizes/ "Color Run Fundraiser Prizes")